izderadicka/audioserve/docs/api.md

 audioserve API
 ==============

 audioserve API is simple HTTP API with mostly JSON loads.
+For updating/quering recent playback positions WebSocket connection is used with simple text based messages.

 Authetication
 -------------